-HSC Section 34191.4(b)(3)(C) requires that 20 percent of any loan repayment made from a redevelopment successor agency to a city, for a loan that a city made to a former redevelopment agency, be deducted from the loan repayment amount and transferred to the Housing Asset Fund.
+HSC Section 34191.4(b)(3)(C) requires that 20% of any loan repayment made from a redevelopment successor agency to a city, for a loan that a city made to a former redevelopment agency, be deducted from the loan repayment amount and transferred to the Housing Asset Fund.

-The Housing Authority does not have any loans made from the former Agency to the City or Housing Authority that require a 20 percent set aside.
+The Housing Authority does not have any loans made from the former Agency to the City or Housing Authority that require a 20% set aside.
 However, the Housing Asset Fund was receiving payments for a Supplemental Education Revenue Augmentation Fund ("SERAF").
 The SERAF loan was repaid and is no longer receivable.

-APPENDIX A - Housing Asset Transfer Form
+PENDIX A - Hous ilig Asset H [Intentiona lly Left Blank]

-[Intentionally Left Blank]